BestTimesToVisit.com Logo

 cultural

 Escape the midday crowds by visiting Batu Caves at dawn.
-Ascend the 272 steps alongside the resident monkeys as the first rays of sun illuminate the towering golden Murugan statue.
-The spiritual atmosphere is palpable, offering a more profound connection to this sacred Hindu site.
+Ascend the 272 steps alongside local devotees as the first rays of sun illuminate the vibrant Hindu shrines and the towering golden Murugan statue.
+The cooler air and spiritual atmosphere make for a truly memorable experience.

 food